 5.2.4 Velocity and turbulent intensity distribution due to an unsteady cough

 To further investigate the dynamic characteristics of an unsteady cough, a hot wire anemometer was utilized to measure the velocity and turbulence intensity distribution in the center plane of the cough jet shown in Table 5-1and Table 5-2.
-It was observed that the local radius of the jet, r(x) ,roughly follows the rule of Equation (5-4).
+It was observed that the local radius of the jet, r(x) ,follows the trend described by Equation (5-4).
 When the velocity approaches 1m/s, the hotwire is not capable of obtaining reliable results.
 Therefore, the velocity range is shown instead.